About Me

-Now, I’m figuring it out as I go, one app at a time.
-My goal is to build useful, well-designed apps that people to love to use, that also generate income from day one.
+Since then, I’ve been figuring it out one app at a time.
+My goal is to build useful, well-designed apps that people love to use, while also using each project as a chance to experiment, learn, and grow as a designer, engineer and product creator.

 My journey so far